Why You Need Distributed Order Management in a Customer-Centric Retail World

 Distributed Order Management Software Selection Process

-Identifying your requirements is the first and most important step in selecting the best DOM system.
+Identifying your requirements is the first and most important step in selecting the best distributed order management system.
 Of course, this list should be comprehensive and unique to your business.
 For example, you may ask yourself questions, such as, “Do we need to purchase order support for B2B ecommerce?
 Do we want to enable customers to choose their delivery date?
 Will we enable customers to set up recurring orders?”

 Once you have a clear view of your needs and their importance, you are ready to select a vendor.
 Consider drafting a proposal that includes your must-have technical requirements, as well as wish-list core features.